 - A weeklong international immersion experience to a developing country with peers (offered either by the ICP or one’s own campus.*

-- An experience of the Spiritual Exercises of St. Ignatius, either in a weeklong format at a retreat house or a 19th Annotation format on or near one’s own campus.* The ICP sponsors the Magis National Retreat each June in Estes Park, Colorado.
+- An experience of the Spiritual Exercises of St. Ignatius, either in a weeklong format at a retreat house or a 19th Annotation format on or near one’s own campus.* The ICP sponsors the Magis National Retreat each June Chicago.

-- A one-day cohort gathering in Chicago approximately one-year into the process (optional but strongly encouraged).
+- A two-day Summer Workshop in Chicago approximately one-year into the process

 - A “mission-project” that involves the application of program material to a project directly related to one’s work.